 “It is a great event to get pupils working collaboratively and it reinforces the importance of learning about languages and other cultures."

 Schools are advised to use the following resources to prepare for Euroquiz.
-Some materials can be ordered free of charge and will be delivered direct to your school.
-Alternatively, many materials are now available online.
 If you scroll down to the bottom of the page you will also find sample quizzes and past papers from Euroquiz events.

 Some resources may contain information which is out of date.
 While we aim to keep our own website and materials up to date, links do change frequently and the Scottish European Educational Trust cannot take responsibility for the content of external websites and publications.